 As we all know technology has developed a lot during the last decade and now we have some technologically advanced things that we couldn’t imagine 10 years ago.

-And since we have realized that clicky keyboards haven’t gone out of fashion, we have decided to conduct thorough research and create a list of the best mechanical keyboards that you can find on the market.
+And since I have realized that clicky keyboards haven’t gone out of fashion, I have decided to conduct thorough research and create a list of the best mechanical keyboards that you can find on the market.
 Based on my insight, I would recommend you Redragon K552 as the best choice.

 QUICK OVERVIEW: Best Clicky Keyboards